Digithy Talks: Running a Digital Insurance Company

 What’s one thing you could eliminate from the process of making running your business easier?

 We asked Rob if there was one aspect of running Feather Insurance that could do with becoming smoother.
-Naturally, because the service they provide is in the insurance sphere much of it is heavily regulated.
+Naturally, because the service they provide is in the digital insurance sphere much of it is heavily regulated.
 Although, there are some regulations that were put in place in the “paper world” they do not make sense in the digital world.
 He mentioned that if regulations could be eased to facilitate users on the digital side, things would run a lot smoother.
 Though Rob acknowledges that’s why what Feather Insurance does makes a difference.

 “Every time you make something easier, you make the process for the customer better.”